How to tell mollusca from genital warts

 I read the info on molluscum in the Men's Health section.
 Are there any signs that distinguish molluscum from genital warts/any way to tell if you have one or the other?

-- Size: The bumps are typically small (2 to 5 millimeters across) and do not grow or swell
+- Size: The bumps are typically small (two to five millimeters across) and do not grow or swell

 - Color: Usually mollusca are smooth, pearl-like, flesh colored bumps